Machinist DPS Rotation, Openers, and Abilities — Endwalker 6.55

 - Use instead of

 - Delay as it is no longer worth using

 is a gain when used against three or more enemies and when you are unable to get another window.
 Generally, using this action with low Heat resource or towards the end of a mob's health is optimal.
 There are situations where using Flamethrower on two targets is a gain, but it is fight- and kill-time-dependent.

 Why does Machinist feel bad on high ping and what can I do about it?

 Machinist is quite often forced into a 1.5s GCD speed while under.
 This leaves a lot less room to weave than a standard GCD speed of 2.5s.
-Hypercharge itself as a buff is limited to 8s.
-If you clip while weaving and between each , there is a chance you may not get five Heat Blasts inside of Hypercharge.
+If you clip while weaving and between each , you will still get off all five , but you will drift every other aspect of your rotation and it will make things really hard to line up and cost you GCDs during the encounter.
 The job will still be playable, but high-end content may be a problem.
 If you are having issues with this, you can opt to remove a couple weaves from between Heat Blasts or use a gaming VPN to reduce your ping.

 - 24 Aug.
 2022: Updated for Patch 6.2.